Sernior/fairness/README.md

 **Resource Allocation**:
 	In resource allocation scenarios where different processes or threads compete for resources (e.g., memory, CPU time), a priority-based mechanism can allocate resources to high-priority tasks, could be used to ensure that get the resources they need promptly.

-**Energy Management**:
-	In battery-powered devices like smartphones, laptops, or IoT devices, priority-based synchronization can help in efficiently managing power by giving priority to background tasks when resources are scarce, and conserving energy during low-priority tasks.

-**Quality of Service (QoS)**:
-	In networking and communication systems, ensuring Quality of Service is essential.
-Priority-based synchronization mechanisms can prioritize network traffic, giving preference to critical data like VoIP calls or video conferencing, guaranteeing a smooth user experience.

-**Emergency Handling**:
-	Emergency handling systems (e.g., fire alarm systems, emergency response software) require immediate action.
-Priority-based synchronization ensures that emergency signals or events are given the highest priority, allowing rapid response.

-**Fault Tolerance**:
-	In systems where fault tolerance is crucial (e.g., aviation systems), priority-based synchronization can be used to ensure that redundant components or processes are always up and running, even during critical failures.

 **Multi-Threaded Gaming**:
 	In multi-threaded gaming engines, priority-based synchronization can prioritize slower threads in order to increase throughput of the graphical pipeline so to increase FPS.

 **Scientific Simulations**:
-	Scientific simulations typically involve intricate pipelines, and maximizing throughput is paramount.
-These simulations frequently entail the concurrent execution of multiple tasks and calculations, making them ideal candidates for developers to fine-tune fairness policies in order to optimize throughput.
+	Scientific simulations involve complex pipelines where maximizing throughput is crucial.
+Concurrent execution of multiple tasks in simulations makes priority-based synchronization effective for fine-tuning fairness policies and optimizing throughput.

-In these use-cases, priority-based synchronization mechanisms allow for better resource management, responsiveness, and prioritization of critical tasks over less critical ones, enhancing system efficiency and performance in scenarios where fairness and timing are of utmost importance.
+In these use-cases, priority-based synchronization mechanisms enhance resource management, responsiveness, and prioritization of critical tasks, thereby improving system efficiency and performance in situations where fairness and timing are critical.<br>
+Additionally, managing fairness policies helps optimize around issues like priority inversion.

 ## Pipelines
 The primary intention behind creating these syncronization mechanisms is for their utilization within completed pipelines.
 In this context, the risk of thread starvation is non-existent due to the established pipeline structure.